 Vaux Swifts at Chapman School

-In early September you can sit on the lawn at Chapman School and watch the spectacular aerial display of thousands of Vaux's Swifts as they gather and spiral into the school's chimney to roost.
+In early September you can sit on the lawn at Chapman School and watch the spectacular aerial display of thousands of Vaux’s Swifts as they gather and spiral into the school’s chimney to roost.
 The swifts begin gathering in the sky above the Chapman School neighborhood in large numbers 40 to 60 minutes before sunset.
-Closer to sunset the swifts begin circling directly above the school chimney in a large flock − this is a dramatic sight and ideally you will be there before it begins.
+Closer to sunset the swifts begin circling directly above the school chimney in a large flock − this is a dramatic sight, and you will be there before it begins.
 They begin to enter the chimney within 10 to 30 minutes after sunset.
 Portland Audubon volunteers are always on hand nightly to answer questions and offer views through spotting scopes.

 Video Tour of Nob Hill